Insuristic Logo

 Why Its Difficult To Compare Unoccupied Home Insurance

-You might think it is easy to compare Unoccupied Home Insurance, but unfortunately, often it isn’t.
+You might think it is easy to compare this type of cover, but unfortunately, often it isn’t.

-So, whereas buyers of standard home insurance policies are used to easy-to-understand cover levels such as an option to insure buildings and contents with or without accidental damage, unoccupied home insurance buyers are faced with varying cover levels and policy conditions they aren’t used to like property inspections, switching off utilities or draining water systems.
+So, unoccupied property insurance buyers are faced with varying cover levels and policy conditions they aren’t used to like property inspections, switching off utilities or draining water systems.

-Many online providers don’t flag these differences upfront.
-You must read and understand the cover in every quote to understand what you must do to comply with the policy conditions.
+Many providers don’t flag these differences upfront.
+You must read and understand the terms in every quote to understand what you must do to comply with the policy conditions.

 Plus, the market is smaller than that of standard home insurance, which means there is less choice, and the right cover is often hard to find.

-This post will walk you through the challenges of comparing and finding the right cover.
+This post will walk you through the challenges of comparing and finding the right policy if you’re insuring a property in probate or temporarily empty.
+Understanding the differences in exclusions and conditions is crucial.

 To make this easier for our clients, we have developed two specialist policies: